Edward L. Doheny: Early career

-Doheny is listed in the 1880 United States Census as a painter living in Prescott, Arizona.
+Doheny is listed in the 1880 United States census as a painter living in Prescott, Arizona.
 Later in 1880, he was in the Black Range in western Sierra County of south-western New Mexico Territory, living in the rough silver-mining town of Kingston (about 10 mi west of Hillsboro), prospecting, mining, and buying and trading mining claims.
 He worked in the famed Iron King mine, just north of Kingston, which drew men to the area.
 In Kingston, he met two men who later played important roles in his life: Albert Fall, the future Secretary of the Interior, and Charles A. Canfield, who became his business partner.

 Doheny and Canfield together worked the former's Mount Chief Mine with little success.
+In 1883, in the Black Mountains town of Kingston in the New Mexico Territory, Doheny met and married his first wife, Carrie Louella Wilkins, on August 7.
 In 1886, Canfield prospected further in the Kingston area, leasing and developing with great success the Comstock Mine (not to be confused with the Comstock Lode of Virginia City, Nevada).
 Doheny declined to join him in this venture, but Canfield made a small fortune from it.
+Doheny's daughter, Eileen, was born in December 1885.
 Doheny was eventually reduced to doing odd jobs (including painting) to support his family.

-In 1883, in the Black Mountains town of Kingston in the New Mexico Territory, Doheny met and married his first wife, Carrie Louella Wilkins, on August 7.
-Their daughter, Eileen, was born in December 1885.

 In the Spring of 1891, Doheny left New Mexico and moved to Los Angeles, California, attracted by Canfield's success in real estate there.
 Canfield had previously left New Mexico with $110,000 in cash from his Comstock Mine venture, which he parlayed into extensive real estate holdings during the Los Angeles boom of the later 1880s.
 With the collapse of the speculative fever, Canfield lost his wealth and land holdings and, by the time Doheny arrived in Los Angeles in 1891, he was deeply in debt.

 The two men briefly tried prospecting in the San Diego County area of Southern California, forming the Pacific Gold and Silver Extracting Company there—but without achieving success, they soon returned to Los Angeles.
 By 1892, Doheny was so poor he could not afford to pay for his boarding room.

 Doheny's daughter Eileen was a frail child and died at age seven on December 14, 1892.
 Her death was caused by heart disease stemming from rheumatic fever, as well as a lung infection.
 Edward and Carrie's marriage was fragile, owing mostly to the harsh reality of mining life and their many financial problems.
 Eileen's death further strained the marriage.
 Nearly a year after Eileen's death, on November 6, 1893, Carrie gave birth to their only son Edward Jr., known as Ned.